knowit/snappysense/aws/SETUP.md

 ## Setting up the database tables

-In the following, note that your AWS credentials must be for the correct account, see description in the later section about `dbop` for more.
+In the following, note that your AWS credentials must be for the correct account.
+See description in the later section about the `dbop` program for more about that.

 ### The data model and the tables

 There are five database tables.
 Their fields and keys are defined in [DATA-MODEL.md](DATA-MODEL.md), though being NoSQL the fields don't matter for database creation.

-The `dbop` program (see later section) is used to initialize the five tables if they don't exist:
+The `dbop` program is used to initialize the five tables if they don't exist:

 ```
    dbop device create-table